 Volunteer Abroad USA: California Nature Conservation

 This international volunteer project will give you a few weeks of excitement in California.
 You and other volunteers from around the world will play an active role in nature conservation in the western USA, living in the heart of California's breathtaking natural landscape.
-The downtime between projects will give you ample opportunity to enjoy the region’s breathtaking nature and the American Way of Life at your base – between Boulder Creek and the Big Basin Redwoods State Park as well as beautiful Lake Tahoe.
-Your work on the project will take you to the breathtaking Big Sur area, well away from the beaten path, giving you an insight into California which few will be able to match.
+The downtime between projects will give you ample opportunity to enjoy the region’s breathtaking nature and the American Way of Life at your base in California capitol Sacramento.
+Your work on the project will take you to nature spots well away from the beaten path, giving you an insight into California which few will be able to match.

 - Become part of a conservation project in the "Golden State"